vert-x/mod-lang-php/README.md

 ```

 ### Maven/Gradle project installation
-Because both, Maven and Gradle are not using your global `langs.porperties` but the default one from the vert.x jar.
+Because both, Maven and Gradle are not using your global `langs.porperties` but the default one from the vert.x jar,
-Thats why you have to add a lang.properties file to the projects class path, with the specific php settings.
+you have to add a lang.properties file to the projects class path, with the specific php settings.
 If you've done step 4, you can do following:
 ```
 cp VERTX_HOME/conf/langs.properties [YOUR PROJECT ROOT]/src/main/resources